camsys/onebusaway-nyc-atstop/README.md

   * Set the API end point via the `API_END_POINT` constant in the same file (e.g. `http://app.prod.obanyc.com/`)

 #### Required Cordova Plugins
-Using `ionic plugin add [name]`, install the following plugins:
+In order to build app packages and install, several Cordova plugins are required.
+Using `cordova plugin add [name]`, install the following plugins:
- * org.apache.cordova.network-information
+ * cordova-plugin-network-information
- * org.apache.cordova.geolocation
+ * cordova-plugin-geolocation
- * org.apache.cordova.inappbrowser
+ * cordova-plugin-inappbrowser

 ### Running and testing ###
 * Use the `ionic serve` function of [Ionic Framework](http://ionicframework.com/docs/guide/testing.html)